 Risk factors for infection

 Known disorders that increase risk of complications, particularly hypertension, heart disease, kidney disease, liver disease, diabetes, asthma, and COPD (chronic obstructive pulmonary disease)

 Previous surgery, anesthesia, or both, particularly their complications

 Current prescription and nonprescription drug and supplement use

-If an indwelling catheter may be needed, patients should be asked about prior urinary retention and prostate surgery.
+If an indwelling bladder catheter may be needed, patients should be asked about prior urinary retention and prostate surgery.

-Any cognitive dysfunction, especially in elderly patients who will be given a general anesthetic, should be noted.
+Any cognitive dysfunction, especially in older patients who will be given a general anesthetic, should be noted.
 Preexisting dysfunction may become more apparent postoperatively and, if undetected beforehand, may be misinterpreted as a surgical complication.

 Procedural risk is highest with the following:

 Heart or lung surgery